denislaliberte/facturation/readme.md

 ## Roadmap
 - generate yaml from default with company infomation
-- use the mustache librairy instead of the gem cli
+- Calculate total
+- Calculate due date
 - generate yearly report in csv md and pdf
 - generate template directory
+- use the mustache librairy instead of the gem cli
 - add configuration file
 - Doc readme, ghpages, mdwiki
 - remove dependencie from pandoc
 - add gem file
-- add i18n to generate english invoice
+- add i18n add english template and option to choose language
 - add cucumer feature
 - refactor cli interface from rake to gli
 - package as a gem